IRNAS/vitaprint-hardware/README.md

  - [License](#license)

 ## Overview <a id="overview"></a>
 This repository containst files and descriptions for building a stepper-motor powered syringe extruder, which can be mounted on a general use CNC system.
-Feel free to fork and comment and if you have any questions, you [contact us](mailto:bostjan@irnas.eu) directly.
+Feel free to fork and comment and if you have any questions, you [contact us](mailto:banovic@irnas.eu) directly.
+Contained in the repository you will find design files, a bill of materials, assembly instructions and extrusion calibration.

 ## Bill of materials	<a id="matbill"></a>
  - Stepper motor Nema11 ()